-What is a Lincoln Welcome Ambassador?
+What is the Lincoln Welcome?

 Lincoln Welcome talks are delivered to all new members of University staff on a monthly basis to give them an overview of the student experience and how they can best offer their support to students.
 Within these talks, staff are asked to discuss how they can best impact the student experience through their new role, including how they engage with students and both academic and professional development.

 Your role as a Lincoln Welcome Ambassador will be to help facilitate these discussions with new staff and to encourage all staff in attendance to consider their potential impact on students in their new role.
 You will receive full training for the role, including a background of the discussions you will be facilitating and training in how to facilitate them.
 Once you are trained, you will join a team of other trained Lincoln Welcome Ambassadors where the talks for the upcoming year will be distributed between you.

 AVAILABLE FOR ANY OF THE BELOW DATES?
 SIGN UP NOW!

 Tuesday 29th January 11am-12.15pm

 Friday 29th March (MB3203) 11am-12.15pm

 Thursday 4th July 11am-12.15pm

 You can decide which sessions you want to be a part of, so you can work the opportunity around your timetable and other plans!

 This opportunity is open to all students… get involved